SalvatoreTosti/htmx-lambda-url-example/README.md

 3. Click the ‘Deploy’ button
 4. Under the `Configuration` tab select `Function URL` from the left navigation panel
 5. Then click the `Create function URL` button
-6. Create a Function URL with the following properties
+6. Create a Function URL with the following properties:
 * Auth type - `NONE`
 * Configure cross-origin resource sharing (CORS) - Enabled
 * Allow origin - `*` (allow all)